Ali786kumail/udwall/README.md

 Udwall has basic ssh port checks to ensure you don't accidentally disable your ssh port.
 If you want to bypass these checks, you can use the `--force` flag.

-This is not recommended but as this skips the ssh port checks (i.e., port `22/tcp`).
+This is not recommended as it skips the ssh port checks (i.e., port `22/tcp`).
-This is for only for enabling and applying rules without ssh port checks.
+This is only for enabling and applying rules without ssh port checks.

 #### Force Apply